christylernz/aichat-export-viewer/TESTING-SETUP.md

 - **"Cannot find module 'c/greeting'"** - Check your `moduleNameMapper` path in `jest.config.js`.
 Make sure it matches where your components actually are.
 - **"SyntaxError: Unexpected token"** - Jest might not be transforming your files correctly.
 Verify `@lwc/jest-preset` is installed.
 - **Test fails** - Double-check that the component files are in the correct location and that the class names match.
+- **ReferenceError: global is not defined** - This error can occur if you have conflicting versions of `jest-environment-jsdom`.
+Use `npm list jest-environment-jsdom` to ensure your project and your installed version of `@lwc/jest-preset` are the same major version (e.g., both v28 or both v29).

 ---